Introduction to AI for AI Engineers

 An AI workflow is a predefined series of steps to accomplish several tasks with one or many goals, including AI for logic or decision making based on previous information or specific parameters.

-Agents can make decisions and reasoning to achieve a specific outcome without a clear path.
-So, Agents do not need the predefined steps or sequences as the workflow needs and it could help solve different use cases.
+Agents can make decisions and use reasoning to achieve a specific outcome without a clear path.
+So, Agents do not need the predefined steps or sequences a workflow needs and can therefore solve varying cases.

 For example, an AI workflow could be deciding if bank customers should be managed by different services/departments based on certain information, credit check, salary range, etc. An AI agent could determine if a customer should receive a loan and how much based on different information such as customer profile, customer annual spent, credit background, and customer financial profile.
 The AI agent can process complex information and make decisions accordingly.